LONG-TERM-EFFECTS-OF-SUFFERING/artificial-intelligence-project/README.md

 ## Instructions

+> This project was programmed using Java 21.0.1.

 1. Clone the repository: `git clone git@github.com:LONG-TERM-EFFECTS-OF-SUFFERING/smart_mandalorian.git`.

 2. Go to the project folder: `cd ./smart_mandalorian`.

 3. Generate the Java classes of the project: `javac -d out ./src/Main.Java`.

+4. Copy the assets to the Java class folder: `cp -rf ./src/assets ./out`.

-4. Run the project: `java -cp ./out src.Main`.
+5. Run the project: `java -cp ./out src.Main`.